 Abu Dhabi is the most populous city of the United Arab Emirates after Dubai and also it’s federal capital, It lies on a T-shaped island jutting into the Arabian Gulf from the central western coast making it even more famous.
 Since Abu Dhabi is the largest among the 7 emirates of UAE,

-Free zones have been established with a thought to boost its economy and promote foreign investment which are ideal for setting up in the sectors like manufacturing, media and logistics.
-Free zones are basically the areas that have a special tax and custom regimes with great beneficiaries, among which a great benefit is that only 1 director is required to register a company and the recruitment procedure is very easy with inexpensive workforce making it a business hub.
+Free zones have been established with a thought to boost its economy and promote foreign investment which is ideal for setting up in the sectors like manufacturing, media, and logistics.
+Free zones are basically the areas that have a special tax and customs regimes with great beneficiaries, among which a great benefit is that only 1 director is required to register a company and the recruitment procedure is very easy with inexpensive workforce making it a business hub.

 - 1 There are more than 37 free zones in UAE amongst which Abu Dhabi has